 Note: You’re reading the plain English version, which is not legally binding.
 Click here for “the legalese, yawn-filled version” to read full chapter and verse for how we adopt a legal approach to ensure a formal legal position.

-We don’t imagine you’re snuggled up with a cuppa and hours to kill so we’ll try to banish the jargon and make this as rapid and to the point as we can:
+We don’t imagine you’re snuggled up with hours to kill so we’ll try to banish the jargon and make this as rapid and to the point as we can: